 Patrick Chiles began his writing career with the self-published novels Perigee and Farside, which were acquired by Baen Books in 2016.
 His subsequent novels, 2020’s Frozen Orbit and 2021’s Frontier, have established him as a rising talent in the realm of realistic, near-future science fiction.
 Having a fascination with practical space travel and a love for Cold War technothrillers, his novels feature plausible technology while leveraging his military and airline experience to create stories with engaging, relatable characters on astonishing adventures: “ordinary people, doing extraordinary things.”

-Chiles also contributed to the 2021 anthology, World Breakers, with Larry Correia and David Weber, and will be featured in two more upcoming anthologies: Worlds Long Lost with Orson Scott Card and Christopher Ruocchio, and Under a Crimson Sun with D. J. Butler and Monalisa Foster.
+Chiles also contributed to the 2021 anthology, World Breakers, with Larry Correia and David Weber, and will be featured in two more upcoming anthologies: Worlds Long Lost with Orson Scott Card and Christopher Ruocchio, and The Ross 248 Project with D. J. Butler and Monalisa Foster.
 Escape Orbit, the sequel to Frozen Orbit, will be released in 2023.

 Chiles graduated from The Citadel in 1986 and went on to serve in the Marine Corps until 1993.
 After a career in managing airline and business aviation operations, he now works as an aviation safety auditor when he is not writing novels.
 He currently resides in central Ohio with his wife and two lethargic dachshunds.

 WOULD YOU LIKE TO KNOW MORE?
 Check out these interviews:

 He can be contacted at firstname.lastname@example.org.